davidclarke-au/markdown-cv/index.md

 ### In review

 **D. M. Whipp** and T. A. Ehlers.
-Quantifying landslide frequency and sediment residence time in the Nepal Himalaya. *Nature Communications*, submitted.
+Quantifying landslide frequency and sediment residence time in the Nepal Himalaya. *Science Advances*, submitted.

 J. Schütt\* and **D. M. Whipp**.
 Controls on continental strain partitioning above an oblique subduction zone, Northern Andes. *Lithosphere*, in review.

 A. Koptev, T. A. Ehlers, M. Nettesheim, and **D. M. Whipp**.
-Impact of 3D subduction geometry and upper plate rheology on localized deformation in orogen syntaxes. *Earth and Planetary Science Letters*, in review.
+Impact of 3D subduction geometry and upper plate rheology on localized deformation in orogen syntaxes. *Tectonics*, in review.

 M. Nettesheim\*, T. A. Ehlers, **D. M. Whipp**, and A. Koptev.
 The influence of upper plate advance and erosion on overriding plate deformation in orogen syntaxes. *Solid Earth Discuss*. doi: [10.5194/se-2018-14](https://doi.org/10.5194/se-2018-14), in review.